blasguzman/dwolla-php/README.md

 * Grabbing a user's contacts [contacts.php]
 * Listing a user's funding sources [fundingSources.php]
 * Creating offsite gateway sessions [offsiteGateway.php]

+Before trying out the examples, you'll need to specify your Application credentials (`key`, `secret`, an OAuth Token for your account, and your account's `PIN` -- see the above section on how to acquire these) in the `_keys.dist.php` file.
+Then rename the file to `_keys.php` and you're all set!

 ## Methods